Main points

 - High alcohol consumption

-There are also other targets concerning blood pressure, obesity and access to treatment for everyone who needs it.
+There are also other targets concerning blood pressure, obesity and diabetes, and access to treatment for everyone who needs it.

-Norway’s status shows apparent progress in respect of six out of the nine targets.
+For Norway, the development appears to be positive for four out of the nine targets, see Figure 1.
 We have been unable to reverse the trend for three of the targets.
-This concerns the target on a 15 per cent reduction in physical inactivity, 30 per cent reduction in salt intake, and the target on halting the rise in obesity and diabetes, see Figure 1.
+This concerns the targets on a 15 per cent reduction in physical inactivity, a 30 per cent reduction in salt intake, and halting the rise in obesity and diabetes.
+For two of the goals, we are uncertain about the development.
+This pertains to a 20 percent reduction in harmful use of alcohol and a 30 percent reduction in overall tobacco use.

-Nevertheless, we need to monitor progress closely.
-Several areas are in need of better temporal data, for example, data on counselling to prevent myocardial infarction and stroke.
-There is also the question of whether a negative trend in certain targets will occur due to the increasing prevalence of adults with obesity.
+We must closely to monitor progress closely.
+In several areas, we need better data over time.
+This applies, for example, to data on counselling to prevent heart attacks and strokes.
+There is also a concern that we might experience a negative trend for certain targets due to the increasing proportion of adults with obesity.

 The nine NCD targets give just one of many perspectives on the population’s state of health.
 For Norway, it will be important to monitor whether progress is taking place within all social classes or if we are heading towards wider social disparities in health.